vincentmungai/vincentmungai/README.md

-Hey, I'm Vincent from Kenya,I do design and frint end development.
-I like exploring creative ways to deliver content using native CSS, webflow, Figma and wordpress.
+Hey, I'm Vincent from Kenya,I do design and front end development.
+I like exploring creative ways to deliver content using Astrojs, vanilla CSS, webflow, Figma.
 I have a robust design system for figma that I use to create all of my design projects, for an easier time during development.
-You can check out my website that's still under development at https://vincentmungai.github.io/portfolio/portfolio.html or some of my design work at https://dribbble.com/Vmungai_ .
+You can check out my website at http://vincentmungai.vercel.app or some of my design work at https://dribbble.com/Vmungai_ .

 ### Hi there 👋, vincentmungai
 #### Design and Development